ohallstrom/Spotify-ML-Playlist-Creator/README.md

 # spotifyclustering

 By performing agglomerative clustering on your liked songs on spotify, this script automatically creates playlists with songs that are similar to each other according to spotify's audio features.
-The names of the playlists are based on the approximated medoid of the cluster.
+The names of the playlists are based on the approximated medoid of each cluster.

 Want to have a look at one of the playlists that was generated for my spotify account?